akora/homelab/README.md

 (!)
 IMPORTANT NOTE: I am fully aware that I'm exposing my username, some local paths and my internal network structure in the documentation and in the codebase.
 This is for educational purposes, I am OK with it.

+To adjust the configuration to your own environment, please replace `akora` with your username and adjust the IP addresses and hostnames in the `hosts` file.

 Let's begin!

 ## Generate SSH keypair